BenjaminZoller/NEQ_Gene_Regulation_Review2022/README.md

 figures and explore the regulatory phenotypes of the four toy-models illustrated in the review.

 The code has been tested on MATLAB R2020a.
+Ploting figures require
+MATLAB R2018b or higher for proper display.

 One can find in the repository the following piece of codes:
 1. Functions to build the state rate matrix (Laplacian matrix of the